Yoshemith/Mercado_Liebre/README.md

 # FULL STACK Development project

+Mercado Liebre clone web page for Web Development practice.

-This a Website for HTML, CSS, JS Practices
+This a Website was made using HTML, CSS, JS , NodeJs & Express.

-Developed with an ongoing DigitalHouse Course.

 ## Deploy en Heroku
+You can see the result here:
 * [Mercado liebre](https://liebremarket.herokuapp.com/)

+> Developed with an ongoing DigitalHouse Course.